jagill/nerd-smalltalk/src/html/earlyHumanMigrations.md

 also to be the group that brought Indo-European languages; some researchers also believe them to have domesticated the horse and developed the chariot.

-One theory (contested, of course) grouped several potentially related cultures under the moniker _Kurgan_; this is called the "Kurgan Hypothesis."
+One theory (contested, of course) groups several potentially related cultures under the moniker _Kurgan_; this is called the "Kurgan Hypothesis."
 This dates the initial development in the Pontic plains (north of the Caucuses) to about 4000 BCE, with expansion into eastern Europe and northern Anatolia about 2500